kbob/schetwee/Strategy.md

     - initial (global) environment
     - linked list of (name, type, value)

-  - eval.
-Eval is simply
+  - `eval`.
+Eval decomposes into `compile` and `run`.

-        (define (eval exp env)
-          (run (compile exp env)))

-  - compile and run.
-Cmpile is a no-op, and run is a simple S-expression interpreter that implements a few forms.
+  - `compile` and `run`.
+Initially, `compile` does very little, and run is a simple S-expression interpreter that implements a few special forms.

   - some primitive procedures.
 Just import them from the host Scheme.

-If I complete that much, I can run "core scheme" -- a full environment for a very limited subset of the language.
+If I complete that much, I can run "core scheme" -- a very limited subset of the language.

 # Phase 2